karet-org/karet-docs/guide/authentication.md

 There is no machine-readable HTTP API for Karet.
-The endpoints under `/api/*` exist solely to back the browser UI and are not a public contract -- they require a session cookie.
+The endpoints under `/api/*` exist solely to back the browser UI and are not a public contract, they require a session cookie.
 For automation, talk directly to the S3 store: pipelines, dashboards, and jobs all live as JSON / Parquet objects under `pipelines/<slug>/`.
 The [`karet-skills`](https://github.com/karet-org/karet/tree/main/src/karet-skills)